We always knew the day would come when dad would have to move to nursing care.

 In nursing care, due to their personal health needs, people are quieter and more inclined to stay in their own room.
 There is not the same level of fun, or spirit.
 For socially-minded people like my father, it would take time to adjust to the different vibe.

-When he moved into his room we were allowed to re-arrange the furniture.
-They put his pictures up on the wall: same pictures, different room.
-We just didn’t think it would be for such a short time.
+When he moved into his room we were allowed to re-arrange the furniture to suit his needs.
+His pictures went up on the wall: the same pictures from his own home, and from his last home, in a different room.

-Perhaps it was more for our benefit.
+Perhaps this was more for our benefit.
 We felt it was a way of connecting him to ‘home’, and to us, and to his life before.
-But at this stage of life it really just comes down to a few personal bits and pieces – and clothes.
-What else do we need?
+His belongings at this stage reduced down to a few personal bits and pieces – and clothes.

 My father died in a lovely, bright and airy room.
-It overlooked beautiful mature trees and caught the light of the evening sun.
+It overlooked a garden of beautiful mature trees and caught the light of the evening sun.